Vijaysuprith/weather_api/README.md

 This projects allows the users to retrieve the information which contains the current weather information for multiple locations, this data is taken with the help of generated API key which was generated using OpenWeatherMap API.

 ## Prerequisites
-* python
+* Python
-* flask
+* Flask
-* request packages
+* Request packages
-* postman for testing API endpoints
+* Postman for testing API endpoints
 * API key generated from OpenWeatherMap API

 ## Brief Procedure